 “The benefit of the merger is the opportunity to really have this more integrated approach,” said Joanna Rubinstein, the former director of the Center on Global Health and Economic Development.
 Rubinstein is now assistant director of the Earth Institute for international programs.

 “Because [the Center on Globalization and Sustainable Development] has grown and become this home for policy advising … it makes sense that the health policy advising is also there,” she said.
 “Because there are many different locations where the teams work, it is an opportunity for cross-fertilization – what is learned in Latin American can be applied to India, what is learned in India can be applied in Africa [and] can even be applied to the Bronx.”

 Denning said the master’s program in development practice fits into the equation nicely.

 “The whole Idea was [that] we need to train a new generation of development practitioners who understand this whole multi-sector approach, the kind of thing we’ve been promoting through the Millennium Villages Project, through the Millennium Development Goals,” he said.
 “We need more people who understand that framework, who are able to operate comfortably across different sectors.”

-The two-year program currently has 98 students from 26 countries.
+As of September 2013, the two-year program has 105 students from 30 countries.
 Each spends the summer between the academic years in the field.
 Last summer, 51 of Denning’s students were assigned to 22 countries across Asia, Africa, Latin America and the Middle East.

 “What’s happening now is some of them are coming back after the summer, and they’re staying connected with those projects and … connected with some of our researchers here at the Earth Institute, and continuing to do that work.”
 For some, he said, that leads to a road of their own, to jobs around the world in both the public and private sectors.